Bjorn-Slettemark/AssetBookmarkerUnity3D/README.md

 ### Viewing and Accessing Bookmarks

-Open the Asset Bookmarks window by navigating to `Window > Asset Management > Asset Bookmarks`.
+Open the Asset Bookmarker window by navigating to `Window > Asset Management > Asset Bookmarker`.

 ### Sorting Bookmarks

-Click on the column headers in the Asset Bookmarks window to sort the bookmarks by Name, Asset, Type, or Time Added.
+Click on the column headers in the Asset Bookmarker window to sort the bookmarks by Name, Asset, Type, or Time Added.
 Clicking the same header toggles between ascending and descending order.

 ## Compatibility